Central Falls, Rhode Island: Government

-In the Rhode Island Senate, Central Falls is included in the 16th District and is currently represented by Democrat Jonathan Acosta.
-At the federal level, Central Falls is a part of Rhode Island's 1st congressional district, represented by Democrat David N. Cicilline.
+In the Rhode Island Senate, Central Falls is in the 16th District, represented by Democrat Jonathan Acosta.
+At the federal level, Central Falls is a part of Rhode Island's 1st congressional district, represented by Democrat Gabe Amo.

-The city is governed by a Mayor-Council type government led by Mayor Maria Rivera.
-The City Council consists of five wards and is represented by Jonathan Acosta, Robert Ferri, Hugo Figueroa, Franklin Solano, and Jessica Vega.
+The city has a mayor-council government led by Mayor Maria Rivera.
+The city council consists of five wards and is represented by Jonathan Acosta, Robert Ferri, Hugo Figueroa, Franklin Solano, and Jessica Vega.

 The Pawtucket Water Supply Board owns and operates the water system.

 Issues

-On April 25, 2010, the Providence Journal Bulletin ran an article detailing rampant fraud and corruption by Mayor Charles D. Moreau, outlining no-bid contracts and kickbacks from a high school friend, who was granted almost $2 million in overpriced property boarding fees.
-The article further states that the same friend gave him a $6,875 furnace for his own home for only $6,000, which Moreau said he paid 'in cash'.
-The friend in question, Michael G. Bouthillette, was a campaign contributor to Moreau's multiple re-election campaigns.
-These allegations and others are currently being investigated by the Rhode Island State Police.
+On April 25, 2010, the Providence Journal Bulletin ran an article detailing rampant fraud and corruption by Mayor Charles D. Moreau, outlining no-bid contracts and kickbacks from a high school friend, Michael G. Bouthillette, who was granted almost $2 million in overpriced property boarding fees.
+The article further states that Bouthillette gave him a $6,875 furnace for his home for only $6,000, which Moreau said he paid in cash.
+Bouthillette was a donor to Moreau's multiple reelection campaigns.
+These allegations and others are being investigated by the Rhode Island State Police.

-Financial straits of the city government of Central Falls have worsened in the 2000s as the state cut money to cities and towns, and pensions and pensioner health insurance for city employees accumulated to the extent that the city government declared insolvency in May 2010 and went into receivership.
-On August 1, 2011 Central Falls filed for bankruptcy under Chapter 9, Title 11 of the United States Code.
-It made the filing as it grappled with an $80 million unfunded pension and retiree health benefit liability that is over five times its annual budget of $17 million.
+Central Falls's government's financial straits worsened in the 2000s as the state cut money to cities and towns, and pensions and pensioner health insurance for city employees accumulated to the extent that the city government declared insolvency in May 2010 and went into receivership.
+On August 1, 2011, Central Falls filed for bankruptcy under Chapter 9, Title 11 of the United States Code.
+It made the filing as it grappled with an $80 million unfunded pension and retiree health benefit liability that was over five times its annual budget of $17 million.

 Presidential Election Voting

 Like most other majority-minority urban municipalities, Central Falls is overwhelmingly Democratic in presidential elections.
 No Republican has come remotely close to winning the city in over three decades, during which time voters have consistently backed Democratic nominees with lopsided majorities.
+In 2020, however, Donald Trump won a massive increase in the vote, mirroring his performance in other majority-Hispanic areas.
+Despite this, Joe Biden still won by an overwhelming percentage.